 When you purchase airfare for a combined trip through the Concur Travel & Expense System (Concur)/Christopherson Business Travel (CBT), the entire itinerary will be imported into your expense report to claim per diem.
 Exclude the personal days of the trip on the itinerary.

-Enter your mileage in the Concur Travel & Expense System (Concur) based on the actual days you drove.
-When the travel day is a normal work day, deduct your normal workday commute.
+For business-related mileage, enter your mileage in the Concur Travel & Expense System (Concur).
+If it's a normal work day, deduct your normal workday commute unless the mileage is incurred at the destination city.

 You can use your Travel Card to purchase airport parking.
 You'll need to itemize the expense: Use expense type "Parking" for the amount that is business; use expense Type "Personal Travel Charge (not reimbursable)" for the amount that is personal.